drogalis/Flat-Map-RB-Tree/README.md

 These benchmarks were taken on a (4) core Intel(R) Core(TM) i5-9300H CPU @ 2.40GHz with isolcpus on cores 2 and 3.
 The linux kernel is v6.10.11-200.fc40.x86_64 and compiled with gcc version 14.2.1.

+Most important aspects of benchmarking:
+- Have at least one core isolated with isolcpus enabled in Grub.
+- Compile with -DCMAKE_BUILD_TYPE=Release
+- Use optimal size template parameter for dro::FlatMap. e.g. for a size of 10,000 specify an uint16_t.

 <img src="https://raw.githubusercontent.com/drogalis/Flat-Map-RB-Tree/refs/heads/main/assets/Average%20Random%20Insertion%20Time.png" alt="Average Random Insertion Time" style="padding-top: 10px;">

 <img src="https://raw.githubusercontent.com/drogalis/Flat-Map-RB-Tree/refs/heads/main/assets/Average%20Random%20Deletion%20Time.png" alt="Average Random Insertion Time" style="padding-top: 10px;">

 ## Installing

+**Required C++20 or higher.**

 To build and install the shared library, run the commands below.